You can use sub-consultants in Abtrac if you outsource work to third parties, and need to manage them over the duration of one or more projects.

 - Enter either the gross or net amount and whether sales tax applies.
+Doing this automatically calculates and enters the other amount fields.
 A comment is optional.

 - Then save the record.

 The page below presents the details you have entered.
-It also shows the Jobs This Sub-consultant is Working On with metrics showing what has been claimed already for each of the jobs versus the agreed fee.
+It also shows the other Jobs, if any, this sub-consultant is working on, with metrics showing what has been claimed already for each of the jobs versus the agreed fee.